peak-adventure-travel/xmlsitemap/README.txt

 DESCRIPTION
 -----------

-XML Sitemap automatically creates a site map that conforms to the sitemaps.org specification.
+XML sitemap automatically creates a site map that conforms to the sitemaps.org specification.
 This helps search engines keep their search results up to date.
-XML Sitemap replaces the Google Sitemap module written by Matthew Loar as part of Google Summer of Code 2005.
+XML sitemap replaces the Google Sitemap module written by Matthew Loar as part of Google Summer of Code 2005.

 You can view your site map at http://www.example.com/?q=sitemap.xml.